 Keep in mind that if leftovers on plates are large, they should really be put into a solid waste container rather than forced down your garbage disposal.

-The one item that must go in your garbage disposal: water.
+There is one way you can lubricate a garbage disposal: water.
 It works as a lubricant for the blades in the system and prevents them from grinding when you start the system.
-Not flushing water through the drain while you’re using the garbage disposal is a surefire way to cause damage to the equipment.
+Not flushing water through the drain while you’re using it is a surefire way to cause damage to the equipment.

 What should you not put in a garbage disposal?